CrossTheRoadElec/Phoenix5-Documentation/README.md

 Additionally each object has a getLastError() routine that will return the code for the last function called.

-In LabVIEW, the error output is filled with a CTRE error core when an error condition occurs.
+In LabVIEW, the error output is filled with a CTRE error code when an error condition occurs.

 In all circumstances, error events are also sent to the Driver Station console output.
+However Driver Station messages are debounced to reduce flooding the console.

 #### Did my device reset?
 All device classes and VIs support a `hasResetOccurred` routine that allows the caller to poll if the device has reset since last call.
 Additionally, Talon SRX and Victor SPX have a sticky fault (accessible via web-based config or API) to indicate if the motor controller has been reset/power-booted during robot-enable.